learn-co-curriculum/cs-teacher-fellowship-intro-readme/README.md

 The Flatiron Team

-<a href='https://learn.co/lessons/cs-teacher-fellowship-intro-readme' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/cs-teacher-fellowship-intro-readme' title='Welcome!'>Welcome!</a> on Learn.co and start learning to code for free.</p>